hyprwm/hyprland-wiki/pages/Configuring/Basic-Config.md

 `follow_mouse=int` - (0/1/2/3) enable mouse following (focus on enter new window) - Quirk: will always focus on mouse enter if you're entering a floating window from a tiled one, or vice versa.
+- 0 - disabled
+- 1 - full
-0 - disabled, 1 - full, 2 - loose.
-Loose will focus mouse on other windows on focus but not the keyboard.
-3 - full loose, will not refocus on click, but allow mouse focus to be detached from the keyboard like in 2.
+- 2 - loose.
+Will focus mouse on other windows on focus but not the keyboard.
+- 3 - full loose, will not refocus on click, but allow mouse focus to be detached from the keyboard like in 2.

 `repeat_rate=int` - in ms, the repeat rate for held keys